Nicole Shanahan

 Nicole Ann Shanahan (born September 26, 1985) is an American attorney and entrepreneur.
-She was the running mate of Robert F. Kennedy Jr. in his 2024 presidential campaign in the 2024 U.S. presidential election.
+She was the running mate of Robert F. Kennedy Jr. in his campaign in the 2024 U.S. presidential election.

 Born in California, Shanahan graduated from the University of Puget Sound and the Santa Clara University School of Law.
 Before law school, she worked as a paralegal and then as a patent specialist at the defensive patent aggregator RPX Corp.
 She was a fellow at Stanford Law School's CodeX, Stanford Center for Legal Informatics.

 Shanahan married Google co-founder Sergey Brin in 2018; they separated in 2021 and divorced in 2023.
 She reportedly has a net worth of over $1 billion, primarily as a result of her marriage to Brin.
 In 2019, she established a private foundation, Bia-Echo, that promotes research to lengthen the human reproductive lifespan.

 In March 2024, Kennedy named Shanahan as his running mate in his presidential campaign.
 Shanahan has questioned the scientific consensus on vaccine safety and efficacy.

 Early life

 Nicole Ann Shanahan was born to Shawn and Amy Shanahan (née Wong) in Placer County, California, on September 26, 1985.
 She grew up in Oakland, California.
 In a 2023 interview, she said she had a "very hard" childhood marked by traumatic experiences and poverty.
 Shanahan said her father, a computer specialist of German and Irish descent who died in 2014, had bipolar disorder, schizophrenia, and depression, and struggled with substance abuse.
 Shanahan's mother was born in China and immigrated to the U.S. from Guangzhou in the 1980s; she worked as a maid before becoming an accountant.
 Shanahan has a younger brother.

 Shanahan attended Saint Mary's College High School, a private Catholic school in Berkeley, California.
 She then moved to Tacoma, Washington, where she earned a bachelor's degree from the University of Puget Sound in 2007.
 At the university, she studied Asian studies, economics, and Mandarin Chinese.
 Shanahan worked as a paralegal and patent specialist (the latter at defensive patent aggregator RPX Corp.) before attending Santa Clara University School of Law, from which she graduated with a J.D. in 2014.
+She has said that while working at RPX Corp. one of her male co-workers sexually assaulted her, and that shortly after this she became severely depressed and left RPX Corp. a month before its IPO.